Introduction

 Childhood

-Born at West Coker in about 1835, he was the illegitimate son of Harriet Burt, who already had an illegitimate daughter, Emily.
+Lazarus was born at West Coker in about 1835, the second of two illegitimate children born to Harriet Burt.
+His sister, Emily, was born at Hardington in about 1829.
 Lazarus was baptised at West Coker and his mother’s home parish of Pendomer.

 Lazarus’s mother, Harriet, was the illegitimate daughter of Ann Burt of Pendomer.
 In 1833, Ann Burt married Thomas Bailey of Hardington.
 Thomas and Ann Bailey raised Harriet’s two children while Ann worked away in domestic service.
-Lazarus’s sister, Emily, died in 1844, aged 14, his maternal grandmother in 1858 and his mother in 1860.
+Lazarus’s sister, Emily, died from tuberculosis on 24 January 1844 at the age 15, and his mother succumbed to the same disease on 30 August 1860 at the age of 49.[1]
+His maternal grandmother died in August 1858.

 First marriage

-In 1858, following the death of his maternal grandmother, Lazarus married Elizabeth Pike of East Chinnock.
+Following the death of his maternal grandmother, Lazarus married Elizabeth Pike of East Chinnock in November 1858.[2]
 Elizabeth was the daughter of Charles Pike, a farm labourer.
 Lazarus and Elizabeth established their first home in the High Street at Hardington.

 Occupations

-Lazarus began working as a farm labourer, following the same occupation as his grandfather, Thomas Bailey.
+Lazarus began his working life as a farm labourer, following the same occupation as his grandfather, Thomas Bailey.

 The construction of the railway through the parish opened up new opportunities for Lazarus.
 By April 1861, he was one of sixteen men in the village employed as railway packers.
-However, he did not stay in this role for long.
-By April 1871, he was a farm labourer.
+However, he did not stay in this role for long; by April 1871, he was a farm labourer again.
 Ten years later, while still a labourer, he also ran a general shop with his wife.

 Death of first wife